 Reports session status, logs, final results, and errors back to Leadtime.

-On the bot settings page, open OpenClaw setup helper and choose Generate setup code.
+On the agent settings page, open OpenClaw setup helper and choose Generate setup code.
 Run the generated command on the machine where OpenClaw is installed, or paste the generated prompt into a coding agent that can edit that OpenClaw installation.

 Basic mode gives OpenClaw focused tools for task status and task comments.